jojimatt/cinema_booking_java/README.md

-A Java + PostgreSQL application for managing movies, screens, and seat bookings (in progress)
+A Java + PostgreSQL application for customers to book movies.

 Features
-* Manage movies (title, genre, duration, language, rating)
+* List shows and show times
-* Manage screens (screen name, seat capacity)
+* List current movies running in theatre
-* Schedule shows (movie + screen + time slot)
+* Book tickets
 * Track available and booked seats
 * JDBC-based persistence with PostgreSQL